Note on the definitions of branching ratios of overlapping resonances: Conclusions

 We have studied different definitions of branching ratios.
 For baryons, there is a considerable spread of results when different definitions are used.
 Fits exploiting Breit-Wigner amplitudes or a $K$-matrix yield branching ratios that sum up to 100\% when all permitted decay modes are included.
 This normalization does not hold true when branching ratios are integrated over the available phase space or when they are defined via the transition residues of the complex amplitudes.
 Up to 20\% normalization errors are observed.

-Large difference are seen when the different definitions of branching ratios are used.
-The $N(1535)1/2^-\to N\eta$ branching ratio is found with a 16\% (normalized) branching ratio when calculated from the $N\eta\to N\eta$ residue, 19\% after integration over the phase space, and 38\% when two relativistic Breit-Wigner amplitudes are added.
+Large differences are seen when the different definitions of branching ratios are used.
+The $N(1535)1/2^-\to N\eta$ branching ratio is found with a 21\% (normalized) branching ratio when calculated from the $N\eta\to N\eta$ residue, 19\% after integration over the phase space, and 38\% when two relativistic Breit-Wigner amplitudes are added.
 The corresponding numbers for the $N(1650)1/2^-\to N\eta$ branching ratios are 32\%, 23\%, and 32\%.
 The $N\eta$ threshold hits the $N(1535)1/2^-$ mass distribution but is far below the $N(1650)1/2^-$ mass.
 In the former case, the branching ratios are much more sensitive to their precise definition.

 A second example is the $N(1520)3/2^-\to N\rho$ decay.
 The HADES Collaboration used the $K$-matrix approach and integrated over the $\rho$ spectral function \cite{HADES:2020kce} as outlined in section~\ref{sequ}.
 Their result of (12.2\er 1.2)\% is compatible with our finding.
-In 1992, Manley and Saleski reported (21\er4)\% \cite{Manley:1992yb} and had integrated over both, the $\rho$ spectral function and the $N(1520)3/2^-$ line shape.
+In 1992, Manley and Saleski reported (21\er4)\% \cite{Manley:1992yb} and had integrated over both, the intermediate $\rho$ resonance and the $N(1520)3/2^-$ line shape.
 We confirm their findings.

 What definition should be used?
-Branching ratios are best represented by the numbers obtained after integration.
-This number corresponds to the expectation we have for an isolated resonance in an ideal world with no background and no interference with other resonances: How often do we observe a final state when the resonance decays?
+For narrow resonances far above a threshold, any definition can be used.
+In other situations, branching ratios are best represented by the numbers obtained after integration over the mass distribution of the produced resonance.
+In the case of sequential decays, a double integration may be needed, taken into account the mass distribution of the primarily produced resonance and the spectral function of the intermediate resonance.
+These numbers correspond to the expectation we have for an isolated resonance in an ideal world with no background and no interference with other resonances: How often do we observe a final state when the resonance decays?
 If we want to test symmetry relations, e.g. SU(3) symmetry, the coupling constants should be used directly.

+We have also provided a new definition of branching ratios for resonances that overlap with nearby thresholds and whose pole lies in a non-adjacent sheet.
+In this case, the usual relation between the imaginary part of the pole position and the total width does not hold \cite{Wang:2022vga}, but branching ratios can still be defined from the pole and its residues, for which we provide a prescription.
+The results for the $f_0(980)$ branching ratios, using the pole residues and positions from the $\pi\pi\to \pi\pi$ dispersive analysis of \cite{Garcia-Martin:2011nna}, are in good agreement with the present status in the Review of Particle Physics.